al-berger/regd/README.md

   Regd
 =========

-Regd is a registry (like Windows registry) where other programs and computer users can keep and retrieve back various information such as configuration settings, dynamic data, etc.
+Regd is a registry service (like Windows registry) where other programs and computer users can keep and retrieve back various information such as configuration settings, dynamic data, etc.